What is Base58: Understanding the Basics

 Here’s the entire Base58 character set: 123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz

-Characters that are frequently confused with one another, such as ‘0’ (zero), ‘O’ (capital letter o), ‘I’ (capital letter i), and ‘l’ (lowercase letter L), are conspicuously absent.
-This intentional deletion improves human readability and lowers the possibility of transcription errors.
+Characters like ‘0’ (zero), ‘O’ (capital letter o), ‘I’ (capital letter i), and ‘l’ (lowercase letter L) are noticeably absent.
+This deliberate elimination enhances human readability and reduces the likelihood of transcribing mistakes.